-To resolve this issue, just click on the “File” menu button in the top of your Massive.
+To resolve this issue, just click on the “File” menu button at the top of your Massive.
 Click on the menu point “KSD Batch Convert” and select the folder, in which the KSD presets are, and click OK.
 Now Massive with batch-convert the presets from the old format “KSD” into the new format “NMSV”.
 Now you can load the presets directly via the sound browser.

 How load 3rd party presets

-As first step, to open custom presets in Native Instruments Massive, select the “Browser” as view option on the upper right of Massive.
+As the first step, to open custom presets in Native Instruments Massive, select the “Browser” as view option on the upper right of Massive.

-Now just click on the “Sounds” button, to switch the browser from already imported Massive Preset libraries to view your harddrives and folders.
+Now just click on the “Sounds” button, to switch the browser from already imported Massive Preset libraries to view your hard drives and folders.